Chen Xi (politician)

-Chen Xi (陈希; born 16 September 1953) is a Chinese politician currently serving as the head of the Organization Department of the Chinese Communist Party (CCP) and president of the Central Party School.
-Between 2017 and 2022, Chen has was a member of the Politburo of the CCP and a secretary of the Secretariat of the CCP.
-A graduate from Tsinghua University, Chen served as the party chief of the institution from 2002 to 2008.
+Chen Xi (陈希; born 16 September 1953) is a Chinese politician and the president of the Central Party School of the Chinese Communist Party (CCP).

+Between 2017 and 2022, Chen was a member of the Politburo of the CCP and a secretary of the Secretariat of the CCP, serving as the head of the party's Organization Department.
+A graduate from Tsinghua University, Chen was the CCP committee secretary of the institution from 2002 to 2008.
 Thereafter he served as a vice-minister of education and vice chairman of the China Association for Science and Technology.

-Early career
+Early life and education

-Chen traces his ancestry to Putian, Fujian province, and was born in the provincial capital Fuzhou.
-He worked in his youth at a mechanics factory attached to Fuzhou University.
-Shortly after the resumption of higher education at the end of the Cultural Revolution, Chen was recommended to attend Tsinghua University as a "Worker-Peasant-Soldier student", where he earned a bachelor's degree.
+Chen traces his ancestry to Putian, Fujian province, and was born on 16 September 1953 in the provincial capital Fuzhou.
+He worked in his youth at a mechanics factory attached to Fuzhou University, working there from 1970 to 1975.
+Shortly after the resumption of higher education at the end of the Cultural Revolution, Chen was recommended to attend Tsinghua University as a "Worker-Peasant-Soldier student", where he attended undergraduate studies in chemical engineering and earned a bachelor's degree in 1978.
 At Tsinghua he was friends with Xi Jinping, who was also attending Tsinghua at the time.

-Chen joined the Communist Party in November 1978.
-After graduating from Tsinghua he returned to Fuzhou University to become a lecturer.
-In September 1979 he headed back to Tsinghua where he completed a Master's of Science degree.
-He stayed at Tsinghua to work for the Communist Party and its affiliated Youth League as a political organizer.
-Between 1990 and 1992 he went on a stint at Stanford University as a visiting scholar.
-Beginning in August 1993, he became the deputy chief of the party organization at Tsinghua, becoming executive deputy chief two years later.
-In 2002 he became head of the Tsinghua party organization.
+Chen joined the Chinese Communist Party (CCP) in November 1978.
+After graduating from Tsinghua he returned to Fuzhou University to become a lecturer at the Department of Chemical Engineering.
+In September 1979 he headed back to Tsinghua where he completed a master’s degree in chemical engineering.
+He stayed at Tsinghua to work for the Communist Party and its affiliated Communist Youth League of China (CYCL) as a political organizer.
+He served as the director of the Sports Department and deputy secretary of the CYLC Tsinghua Committee from 1982 to 1984, and as its secretary from 1984 to 1990.

+Between 1990 and 1992 he went on a stint at Stanford University as a visiting scholar for chemical engineering research.
+In 1992, he became the deputy party secretary of the Chemical Engineering Department at Tsinghua University.
+Beginning in August 1993, he became the deputy secretary of the party committee at Tsinghua, becoming executive deputy secretary two years later.
+In 2002 he became secretary of the Tsinghua party committee and concurrently chairman of the University Council.

+Political career

-In November 2008, Chen became Vice Minister of Education, leaving his post at Tsinghua shortly thereafter.
+In November 2008, Chen became Vice Minister of Education and a deputy party secretary of the ministry, leaving his post at Tsinghua shortly thereafter.
 In September 2010, Chen was sent to Liaoning to serve as Deputy Communist Party Secretary of the province, where he served for a mere seven months.
 In April 2011 Chen became the head of the party branch and vice chairman of the China Association for Science and Technology (CAST), succeeding Deng Nan.